According to the U.S. Consumer Product Safety Commission (CPSC), over 50 million Americans do their running on the Treadmill each year.

 Disadvantages of Treadmill Running

 Running on a treadmill involves one significant investment.
-If you do your running at home, treadmills are a big investment depending on your pocket, body weight, interest in running, etc. Then there is regular servicing of the treadmill, though heavy-duty treadmills require less maintenance.
+If you run at home, treadmills are a big investment depending on your pocket, body weight, interest in running, etc. Then there is regular servicing of the treadmill, though heavy-duty treadmills require less maintenance.

 Risk of Injury

-According to data from the Consumer Product Safety Commission, treadmills cause more accidents than any other piece of exercise equipment.
+According to Consumer Product Safety Commission data, treadmills cause more accidents than any other exercise equipment.
 But don’t just yet move towards outdoor running.
 It is as hazardous or even more.
 The estimates range from 2.5 to 33 running-related injuries per 1000 hours of running.
-So it would help if you were very cautious while running on the roads.
+So it would help to be cautious while running on the roads.

 Treadmill or Running Outside?

 Research has found that VO2 max (the optimum rate at which the heart, lungs, and muscles can effectively use oxygen during exercise) is the same while running on a treadmill and outside.
-So, treadmill running is as effective as outside running, at least on this parameter.
+So, at least on this parameter, treadmill running is as effective as outside running.

-In 1996, Andy Jones and Jonathan Doust published a paper that compared the oxygen (i.e., energy) consumption of runners, running outdoors, or on treadmills at various inclines.
+In 1996, Andy Jones and Jonathan Doust published a paper that compared runners’ oxygen (i.e., energy) consumption, running outdoors, or on treadmills at various inclines.
 For example, running on flat treadmills burns about 4% less energy due to a lack of air resistance.
-Still, you can eliminate that difference between treadmill and outside running by setting the treadmill incline to 1%.
+Still, you can eliminate that difference between the treadmill and outside running by setting the treadmill incline to 1%.

 But, there is a difference.
 The perceived exertion is more in the running.
-For example, if you are running on a rainy day outside, you will feel more effort than running on the treadmill at the same or faster pace.
-Similarly, running at 1 or 2% incline on a treadmill is perceived to be less exerting than running uphill on a sunny day.
+For example, if you run on a rainy day outside, you will feel more effort than running on the treadmill at the same or faster pace.
+Similarly, running at a 1 or 2% incline on a treadmill is perceived to be less exerting than running uphill on a sunny day.

 Quads & Hamstrings

-Treadmill running involves your quads more as the mat is already moving towards you, whereas outdoor running involves your hamstrings much more.
+Treadmill running involves your quads more, as the mat is already moving towards you, whereas outdoor running involves much more hamstrings.
 So, if you are training for a marathon, you had better spend more time outside.